ASSOCIATES DEGREES ADMISSIONS

 The transferability of credits you earn at Musicians Institute is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree or certi cate you earn in your program is also at the complete discretion of the institution to which you may seek to transfer.
 If the credits, degree, or certi cate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you may seek to transfer after attending Musicians Institute to determine if your credits, degree, or certificate will transfer.

-While Musicians Institute provides no guarantee that employment will result from attending or completing any program offered by the institution, we are dedicated to assisting students in nding professional opportunities.
-For more information on the Career Development department in the Artist Support Center.
+While Musicians Institute provides no guarantee that employment will result from attending or completing any program offered by the institution, we are dedicated to assisting students in finding professional opportunities.
+Find more information about Artist & Career Services and the Career Development department.